Safest Teeth Whiteners

 In this article

 Invisalign is the most established and trusted brand of FDA-approved clear aligners (invisible braces or invisible aligners).
-They are a great option for teenagers and adults who want to straighten their teeth comfortably and discreetly.
+They're a great orthodontic treatment option for teenagers and adults who want to straighten their teeth comfortably and discreetly.

 Unlike metal braces, Invisalign can be removed anytime for eating, cleaning, and brushing.
-They are also made of a patented thermoplastic material (called SmartTrack®).
+They're also made of a patented thermoplastic material (called SmartTrack®).
 Invisalign claims this material is more accurate, comfortable, and discreet.

-To start an Invisalign treatment, you’ll visit an Invisalign-certified dentist who will track your progress throughout the treatment course.
-This allows your provider to make changes any time, resulting in more accurate teeth alignment.
+To start Invisalign treatment, you’ll visit an Invisalign-certified dentist who will track your progress throughout the treatment course.
+This allows your Invisalign doctor to make changes at any time, resulting in more accurate teeth alignment.

 At-home aligners (like Candid and byte) tend to cost thousands less than Invisalign.
 Treatment is monitored remotely, and you will not visit a dentist or orthodontist for in-person checkups.

-There is a slightly higher risk for error with at-home aligners because treatment is not monitored as closely.
+With at-home aligners, there is a slightly higher risk for error because treatment isn't monitored as closely.
 Also, remote aligners are only recommended for people with minor to moderate bite problems.

-Invisalign braces do not touch your gums.
-They are trimmed to sit along your gum line in a ‘scalloped fashion.’
-This design makes the trays more comfortable and less irritating.
-Most at-home aligners are not cut precisely, increasing the risk of irritation and discomfort.
+Invisalign braces don't touch your gums.
+They're trimmed to sit along your gum line in a ‘scalloped fashion,’ making the trays more comfortable.
+Most at-home aligners aren't cut precisely, increasing the risk of irritation and discomfort.

 ZocDoc can help you find a dentist in your area that: